-[Note: in some countries, it may be only channels 1, 5, 9 and 13 that do not overlap]
+[Tip: in other countries, it may be only channels 1, 5, 9 and 13 that do not overlap]

-To avoid your router’s channel ‘clashing’ with theirs, a WiFi Analyzer app can scan for nearby wireless networks and show you which channels they use – so you can then change your router to use a different channel if necessary.
+To avoid your router’s channel ‘clashing’ with theirs, use a WiFi Analyzer app to scan for nearby wireless networks and show which channels they use – so you can then change your router to use a different channel if necessary.

-E.g. if the WiFi Analyzer reveals that nearby networks with a strong signal are using channels 6 and 11, you should set your own wireless network to channel 1 to reduce interference.
+E.g. if the app reveals that nearby networks with a strong signal are using channels 6 and 11, you should set your own wireless network to channel 1 to reduce interference.

 WiFi Analyzer Android App

-The best WiFi Analyzer Android app I have used is by Farproc, available at Google Play here.
+The app is available at Google Play here.
 The app has a high user rating of 4.4 stars and 10m+ installs.
 It’s easy to use and free but includes a small advert (although this can be disabled in the app settings for a week at a time).

 The app shows the name, signal strength, channel, security type and MAC address of nearby wireless networks – in real time and historical graphs.
 Open you open it, there are several views – swipe to move between them:

 Signal Strength View – this simple view shows the channels used by nearby WiFi networks, network names and their signal strength – the higher the peak, the stronger the signal i.e. the red network below is by far the strongest: